JamesWCCheng/Document_and_Settings/Fennec.md

 ```

 Notice that the terminal will show the mozconfig hint:
-ac_add_options --with-android-sdk="$HOME/.mozbuild/android-sdk-linux   without /platforms/android-21
+ac_add_options --with-android-sdk="$HOME/.mozbuild/android-sdk-linux   **without** /platforms/android-21
-Please append on the path.
+Please append on the path **manually**.

 ##4. ./mach build
 ##5. ./mach package
 ##6.
 Get the packaged apk
-From ./MOZILLA_CENTRAL/objdir-droid/dist/
+The apk will be From ./MOZILLA_CENTRAL/objdir-droid/dist/

-the file name will be called something like fennec-28.0a1.en-US.android-arm.apk
+the file name will be called something like fennec-28.0a1.en-US.android-arm.apk.

 ##7.
 Install APK
-./mach install or adb install
+./mach install or use adb install directly.

 ## Reference
 <a name="Mobile/Fennec/Android" title="Build FireFox on Android (Fennec)" target="_blank" https://wiki.mozilla.org/Mobile/Fennec/Android">Build FireFox on Android (Fennec)</a>